OpenSDN-io/docs/tungsten-fabric-operator/testing-and-debugging-opensdn-operator.rst

 When Pods are created execute into one of them with :command:`kubectl exec -it busy1 sh`.
 Now all commands executed in the shell will be executed in `busy1` Pod.
 Check whether `busy1` Pod can ping `busy2` Pod with :command:`ping <busy2 IP address>`.
-If Tungsten Fabric provides networking properly then all ping request should be dropped as `busy1` Pod is in isolated namespace which should not communicate with other namespaces.
+If OpenSDN provides networking properly then all ping request should be dropped as `busy1` Pod is in isolated namespace which should not communicate with other namespaces.
 To ensure two way communication the same procedure may be repeated executing to `busy2` Pod.

 Compute Node configuration
 --------------------------

-Every compute node has applied vRouter module which provides Tungsten Fabric networking rules (more on specific Tungsten Fabric architecture `here <https://codilime.com/tungsten-fabric-architecture-an-overview/>`__ or `here <https://wiki.lfnetworking.org/display/LN/2021-02-02+-+TF+Architecture+Overview>`__).
+Every compute node has applied vRouter module which provides OpenSDN networking rules (more on specific OpenSDN architecture `here <https://codilime.com/tungsten-fabric-architecture-an-overview/>`__ or `here <https://wiki.lfnetworking.org/display/LN/2021-02-02+-+TF+Architecture+Overview>`__).

-A series of simple checks may be helpful to ensure that specific compute node is working properly or to perform basic debugging of Tungsten Fabric.
+A series of simple checks may be helpful to ensure that specific compute node is working properly or to perform basic debugging of OpenSDN.

 Kernel module
 ~~~~~~~~~~~~~